Loop3D/grd_loader/README.md

 3. If this GRD has an associated xml file:
     * you can then just click on the OK button to load the grid.
     * if not, manually enter the numeric EPSG code (e.g. *4326* for WGS 84 Lat/Long), then cick on the OK button.
-    * If you leave this field blank, it will assume teh EPSG code is 4326.
+    * If you leave this field blank, it will assume the EPSG code is *4326*.
 4. Layers loaded with this tool are ony stored in virtual memory, so you will need to save them to file if you want a presistant copy.

 ## Credits